-Paul's first photography book, A Space for Faith: The Colonial Meetinghouses of New England, is now available.
-See www.aspaceforfaith.com.
+Paul's first photography book, A Space for Faith: The Colonial Meetinghouses of New England, will be published in early 2010.
+See www.colonialmeetinghouses.com.

 About my prints:

 All of my prints are exhibition quality, and are made from large-format 4x5 negatives.
 Each print is individually hand crafted using only archival materials and procedures.
 Starting from the negative, the image is fine tuned over several darkroom sessions to bring out the expressive feeling of the final print.
 I use only fiber-based paper, which has been shown over the years to be far more stable than the more modern resin-coated paper.
 I selenium tone each print to provide "depth" and archival permanence.
 Mounting and matting are done using only the finest, museum-quality mat board.